trickjack/oip-manual-canon/docs/source/index.rst

 How Do I Install My Canon Printer to My Computer?
 Easy Wireless Setup with Windows
 ----------------------------------------------------------------------------------

 Installing your **Canon printer wirelessly** to a **Windows computer** has never been easier.
-Whether you're setting up a brand-new device or reconnecting an existing one, this detailed guide will walk you through each step for a smooth and hassle-free experience
+Whether you're setting up a brand-new device or reconnecting an existing one, this detailed guide will walk you through each step for a smooth and hassle-free experience.

 Why Choose Canon Printers?
 --------------------------